jakobzhao/geog595/04_data/readme.md

 ![](img/create-database.png)

-After inputing the database name, an empty spatial datbase will be created.
+After inputing the database name, an empty spatial database will be created.
 We can find this newly created database by navigating to its location.

 ![](img/save-database.png)